JohnFulpWillard/Monkestation2.0/tgui/docs/component-reference.md

 the input, or successfully enter a number.
 - `onDrag: (e, value) => void` - An event, which fires about every 500ms when you drag the input up and down, on release and on manual editing.

-### `Popper`

-Popper lets you position elements so that they don't go out of the bounds of the window.
-See [popper.js](https://popper.js.org/) for more information.

 **Props:**